goFrendiAsgard/switch-repo-experiment/README.md

 * By performing `node main.js push`, Switch-repo will perform `git push` to all external repositories.

-* By performing `switch run`, Switch-repo will run all services and containers.
+* By performing `node main.js run`, Switch-repo will run all services and containers.

 # Configuration

-For now, it is in `config.js`.
+For now, it is in `config.json`.